-Buoyant force Fb, in terms of pressure is articulated by
+Buoyant force Fb, in terms of pressure, is written as

 P = Pressure and

 In terms of Area Height and Volume, it is given by

 ρ is the density of the fluid is ρ